fernandoituarte/fernandoituarte/README.md

 - ✨ I specialize in creating sleek, responsive interfaces using modern technologies like Next.js and Tailwind CSS.
 - 🎸 Outside of coding, I’m an amateur guitarist and enjoy exploring different genres of music in my free time.
-- 🌱 Currently, I’m deepening my understanding of Node.js and PostgreSQL to expand my full-stack capabilities.
+- 🌱 Currently, I'm learning Nest.js to enhance my full-stack capabilities.
 - 🚀 I’m keen on taking on challenging projects that allow me to push the boundaries of web development and collaborate with creative minds.
 - 💻 Visit my [Portfolio](https://) to see some of the applications I've built and learn more about my work.
 - 💬 Feel free to ask me about programming, or even about guitars and music.
 I'm always open to helping and learning together.